a-maze-d/fledex/docs/architecture.md

 # Final Notes
 ## Naming
 The led naming, the namespace naming, and the `LedsDriver` server naming should all be driven by the `Fledex`  DSL.
 Even though it would be possible to have different names it helps to align them.
 The `led_strip` name becomes the `LedsDriver` server name.
-The `live_loop` name becomes the namespace name and combined with the `led_strip` name the `LedAnimator` server name.
+The `animation` name becomes the namespace name and combined with the `led_strip` name the `LedAnimator` server name.